Graph-Query-Synthesis/GQS/README.md

 ### Memgraph
 1. Download the Memgraph source code from the Github repository (https://github.com/memgraph/memgraph).
 2. Compile the source code and copy the Memgraph database binary into the current directory.
 3. Configure the `config.txt` based on your needs.
-The following commands give you an example when you put the Memgraph binary at the current folder, and testing temporary files in `~/memgraph/`.
-Please note that `THREAD_FOLDER` is a constant that will be subsititued by GQS to put databases under different testing threads to distinct locations. `THREAD_WEB` will be subsititued by GQS to specify the port.
+The following commands give you an example of when you put the Memgraph binary at the current folder, and test temporary files in `~/memgraph/`.
+Please note that `THREAD_FOLDER` is a constant that will be substituted by GQS to put databases under different testing threads in distinct locations. `THREAD_WEB` will be substituted by GQS to specify the port.
 ```
 startCommand=aa=$PWD; mkdir -p ~/memgraph/THREAD_FOLDER; cd ~/memgraph/THREAD_FOLDER; mkdir -p ./logs/memgraph; cp $aa/memgraph ~/memgraph/THREAD_FOLDER; cp $aa/libmemgraph_module_support.so  ~/memgraph/THREAD_FOLDER/; ./memgraph --bolt-address 127.0.0.1 --bolt-port THREAD_WEB --storage-properties-on-edges true --query-execution-timeout-sec=30 > LOG_DIRECTORY/THREAD_FOLDER.log 2>&1 &
 stopCommand=kill -9 `netstat -tulnp | grep :THREAD_WEB | awk '{print $7}' | cut -d'/' -f1`;rm -rf ~/memgraph/THREAD_FOLDER